United Kingdom and weapons of mass destruction

-The United Kingdom currently possesses weapons of mass destruction in the form of its nuclear weapons.
+The United Kingdom is one of the five official nuclear-weapon states under the Treaty on the Non-Proliferation of Nuclear Weapons.
 It formerly possessed biological, and chemical weapons.

-The United Kingdom is one of the five official nuclear weapon states under the Treaty on the Non-Proliferation of Nuclear Weapons.
 As of 2025, the UK possesses a stockpile of approximately 225 warheads, with 120 deployed on its only delivery system, the Trident programme's submarine-launched ballistic missiles.
 Additionally, United States nuclear weapons are stored at RAF Lakenheath since 2025, as well as between 1954 and 2008.